eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 A Business Partner Group is a group of BPNs that are allowed to pass this constraint.
 A BPN can be added to a group even after a Contract Offer for a certain BPN-Group was published.
 The groups are persisted and maintained in the Provider's Control Plane.
-The EDC-Management-API's `/business-partner-groups` endpoint offers CRUD-operations for it.
+The Connector-Management-API's `/business-partner-groups` endpoint offers CRUD-operations for it.

 ```json